Share this

 Jacketing and insulation share many materials, most of them derivatives of rubber or plastic.
 However, not all insulation materials can be used for jacketing.

-Key Properties of Cable Insulation & Jacketing Materials
+What to Look For in Cable Insulation & Jacketing Materials

 There are three main branches of cable jacket and insulation material: thermoplastic, thermoset, and fluoropolymer.
 (We’ll discuss them further below.)
 Each has its own family of materials, and manufacturers offer product variations on each material.